ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 information about itself that the Relying Party can use to evaluate the trustworthiness of the Verifier before accepting its Attestation Results.

-Similar to the Relying Party, the Endorser and Verifier Owner also need to trust the Verifier before giving the Endorsement and Appraisal Policy to it.
+The Endorser and Verifier Owner may need to trust the Verifier before giving the Endorsement and Appraisal Policy to it.
 Such trust can also be established directly or indirectly, implicitly or explicitly.
+One explicit way to establish such trust may be the Verifier first acts as an Attester and attests to the Endorser and/or Verifier Owner as the Relying Parties.
+If it is accepted as trustworthy, then they can provide Endorsements and Appraisal Policies that enable it to act as a Verifier.

 The Verifier trusts (or more specifically, the Verifier's security policy is written in a way that configures the Verifier to trust) a